nlholm/nlholm.github.io/index.md

 # Hi, I'm Niina! 👋

-I am a Business IT student at Haaga-Helia UAS in Helsinki, specializing in ICT Infrastructures and Cloud Services.
+Based in Helsinki, Finland, I am a Business IT student at Haaga-Helia UAS, specializing in ICT Infrastructures and Cloud Services.
 With over a decade of experience in global logistics, I am now bridging my commercial seniority with a deep dive into modern technology.

 ---